 You now know where to find used cameras, but what models should you consider buying used for under $500?

-There is always a larger risk for buying used as you have no return period or warranty to fall back on.
+There is always a more considerable risk for buying used as you have no return period or warranty to fall back on.
 However, if you choose the right used camera, then you'll be able to score enough savings to make it worth the risk.

-Buying your first DSLR camera doesn't have to be stressful or overly confusing.
-If you made it this far, you should have learned much of the basics of entry-level cameras including what features to look for, whether to buy new or used or which model models to consider.
-I hope that this article helps to make your search for the best DSLR camera under $500 more successful!
+Buying your first DSLR camera doesn't have to be stressful or confusing.
+If you made it this far, you should have learned much of the basics of an entry-level camera.
+This includes what features to look for, whether to buy new or used or which DSLR models to consider.
+I hope that this article helps to make your search for the best DSLR camera under $500 more successful.